-In Spain, additional issues of the Action Plan for Lifelong Learning were emphasis e.g. the reducing of early school leaver, the recognition if lower-skilled employees' competencies, and the promotion of access of adults.
+In Spain, additional issues of the Action Plan for Lifelong Learning were emphasized e.g. the reduction of early school leavers, the recognition of lower-skilled employees' competencies, and the promotion of access of adults.

 This section will focus on the weaknesses of the member states' Lifelong Learning strategies and will shown the characteristics of commonalities and differences between the European countries participating in MASON.